vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 </pre>
 </div>

-Notice that we get a totalCount of 1349, the original range search from above returned 1352 documents, and 3 were removed.
+Notice that we get a totalCount of 1349, the range search from previous example returned 1352 documents, since we added the not filter on previous listened tracks, 3 tracks were removed.

-The range search with `hitLimit` can be used for cases where we want to select efficiently top-k for a single valued numeric `attribute` with `fast-search`:
+The range search with `hitLimit` can be used for cases where we want to select efficiently *top-k* of a single valued numeric `attribute` with `fast-search`:

-- We can use it to for example only rank the 1000 most recent documents using a long to represent a timestamp
+- We can use it to for example to only run computations over the 1,000 most recent documents using a long to represent a timestamp
-- We can use it as above to rank the most popular documents.
+- We can use it as above to compute and rank the most popular documents.
 - Optimize sorting queries, instead of sorting a large result, find the smallest or largest values quickly with `hitLimit`.

-Do note that any other query terms in the query are applied after having found the top-k documents, hence, a strict filter which removes many documents might end up recalling 0 documents.
+Do note that any other query terms in the query are applied after having found the top-k documents, hence, an aggresive filter removing many documents might end up recalling 0 documents.

-We can illustrate this with this query:
+We can illustrate this with the following query:

 <div class="pre-parent">
   <button class="d-icon d-duplicate pre-copy-button" onclick="copyPreContent(this)"></button>